Climate

 CWV Position: Opposes

-Status: Introduced on 2/27/25 and referred to House Committee on Energy and Public Works.
+Status: Introduced January 14, 2026; referred to the Committee on Energy and Public Works then Finance.

 CWV Position: Supports

-Status: Introduced on 2/17/25 and referred to the House Committee on Energy and Public Work; and then the House Committee on Finance
+Status: Introduced January 14, 2026; referred to the Committee on Energy and Public Works then Finance.

 Sponsors: Patrick Martin